Updated on by Sarina

 List of dangerous diseases that may be caused by contact with chemicals in fabrics

-As if the covid 19 pandemic and its horrific after-effects are not enough, another pandemic is doing the rounds around the world – Black fungus.
+As if the current problems are not enough, another problem is doing the rounds around the world – Black fungus.
 Getting blind is a gruesome fate that no one wishes on anyone.
 And this fungus causes blindness and a whole lot of other problems.

-Though no one is the wiser as to what is causing the growth of this fungus and its problems, some say that unhygienic use of masks can be a trigger.
+Though no one is wiser about what is causing the growth of this fungus and its problems, some say that the unhygienic use of masks can be a trigger.
 Regular cleaning of masks and other fabrics used in homes during these trying times is compulsory.
 They should be washed in detergent, rinsed off, and then dried thoroughly in sunlight.

 Read more here : Unhygienic masks being a factor for black fungus